This post may contain affiliate links. Please see my disclosure policy for details.

-A canoe ride, walking safari for 3 hours and a jeep safari for 3 hours plus my park fee cost around £45 (6500 Nepalese rupees or $65 USD).
+A canoe ride, a walking safari for 3 hours and a jeep safari for 3 hours plus my park fee cost around £45 (6500 Nepalese rupees or $65 USD).

 The most important factor for me was they didn’t encourage or endorse elephant safaris due to the bad treatment by the riders.

 That totally tells you something about the treatment of the elephants here.
 The tour guides at United make big money on elephant tourism, but, they would rather a loss than support the abuse.
 Amazing.